3mdeb/news-and-ideas/blog/content/post/2019-05-29-spectre-and-meltdown-on-apu2.md

 I have introduced the Meltdown and Spectre vulnerabilities of modern x86 processors and what threat do they pose to security and safety of the data.
 As a continuation of the last post, I will demonstrate the state of Meltdown and Spectre vulnerabilities on PC Engines apu2 platforms.
-We have recently added a microcode update feature to PC Engines firmware so I will show how microcode update improves mitigation and present results using public tools/Proof of concepts known to exploit the vulnerability.
+Some time ago we have added a microcode update feature to PC Engines firmware so I will show how microcode update improves mitigation and present results using public tools, proof of concepts known to exploit the vulnerability.

 # State of Meltdown and Spectre on apu2